 IHS Global Insight analyst John Wolkonowicz said he expected Whitacre to remain CEO until after an initial public stock offering, in part, to prevent U.S. government pay restrictions from hampering the search.

-What's he trying to say is we've got to move fast and we've got to move efficiently and we have to forget the way GM used to do it, Wolkonowicz said.
+What he is trying to say is 'we've got to move fast and we've got to move efficiently and we have to forget the way GM used to do it,' Wolkonowicz said.

 Lutz, 77, who put off retirement to head marketing for the new GM after its emergence from bankruptcy in July, has been reassigned as vice chairman and adviser on design and global product development.

 Tom Stephens, 61, remains vice chairman of global product operations and takes on the global purchasing role, GM said.
 GM's former head of global purchasing, Bo Andersson, left the automaker in June.